CloudifySource/cloudify-recipes/services/puppet/README.md

 # Common Puppet service files
 This folder contains common files and a base service recipe for Puppet based services.
 The idea is of using `extend` to include this recipe and supporting files.

+> *Important*: Currently the chef recipes have only been tested on an Ubuntu or Amazon liunx environment on Amazon EC2.
+Please make sure to use the [EC2 ubuntu cloud driver](https://github.com/CloudifySource/cloudify-cloud-drivers/tree/master/ec2-ubuntu) when installing services or applications that are based on this recipe

+To use this integration, in a service recipe, one might use:
+    service {
+        extend "../services/puppet"
+    }

-In the extending service, create a properties file with contents similar to the following:
+To run puppet, create a .properties file in the extending service with contents similar to the following:

     puppetRepo = [
       "repoType": "git",